-Neither of these strategies lends itself to the evidence-based approach you should be taking to answering the questions.
+Neither of these strategies lends itself to the evidence-based approach you should take to answer the questions.
 Instead, what you need is a roadmap.

 Imagine that you are flying to a small town that you have never visited before.
-You’re going for a job interview, but you also plan to visit an old friend there and hang out for a few days before going home.
-You fly in to the local airport and catch a cab to your hotel, and you ask the driver to take a circuitous route so that you can get a look around town before you check in.
-Now, here’s where you have to stretch your imagination some – pretend you are an old luddite like me and you are carrying a paper roadmap of the town with you.
+You’re going for a job interview.
+But you also plan to visit an old friend there and hang out for a few days before going home.
+You fly into the local airport and catch a cab to your hotel, and you ask the driver to take a circuitous route so that you can get a look around town before you check in.
+Now, here’s where you have to stretch your imagination.
+Pretend you are an old luddite like me and you are carrying a paper roadmap of the town with you.

 That’s how you take notes on RC passages on the LSAT, folks!
 Don’t read with an eye towards “understanding” or memorizing anything.
-Don’t just underline what looks important, but use a variety of notes so you can tell the difference between those important looking items.
-Don’t write paragraphs of detailed info, or even sentences summarizing each paragraph, but just note where things are so that you can quickly and easily find them later when asked, and only then do you read a little more closely to gather the specific info you need to answer the question you were asked.
+Don’t just underline what looks important.
+But use a variety of notes so you can tell the difference between those important-looking items.
+Don’t write paragraphs of detailed info, or even sentences summarizing each paragraph.
+Just note where things are so that you can quickly and easily find them later when asked, and only then do you read a little more closely to gather the specific info you need to answer the question you were asked.
 If they don’t ask about something, you didn’t need to know about it!

 For more help with Reading Comp, check out some of these great blog posts: